 If a student fails a second course, that student will be dropped from the program and unable to reenter for five (5) years.

-Effective June 22, 2020, “the Practical nursing program at Albany Technical College at the Main Campus located in Albany, GA is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.”
+- Effective June 22, 2020, “the Practical nursing program at Albany Technical College Main Campus located in Albany, GA is a candidate for initial accreditation by the Accreditation Commission for Education in Nursing.”
 This candidacy status expires on June 22, 2022.